 The Full Face Helmet is exactly as it sounds.
 The whole face is covered by the helmet, and it is the helmet with the most coverage.
 The full face gives riders the most security which is why they’re mandatory to wear in professional racing.

-Riders have the option of wearing glasses with face helmets which adds more protection.
-Of course if you wear glasses to see, then this is an ideal helmet type for you.
+Riders have the option of wearing glasses with face helmets which add more protection.
+Of course, if you wear glasses to see, then this is an ideal helmet type for you.

-The Open Face Helmet also known as the 3/4 Helmet once again is named due to his coverage.
+The Open Face Helmet also knew as the 3/4 Helmet once again is named due to his coverage.

 These “impact points” are the ears, neck, eyes and head area.
 The lower portions of facial areas are exposed which makes it similar to that of a Half Helmet.